Legacy-Visuals-Project/Animatium/MODRINTH_DESCRIPTION.md

 This mod uses [YACL](https://modrinth.com/mod/yacl) as it's config library of choice.
 Make sure you install the correct version to prevent crashing.
-It is recommended that you also install [Mod Menu](https://modrinth.com/mod/modmenu/) in order to access the Animatium config while in-game but it is not required exactly.

 ## Notes